List-based signing with Secure Exchanges in Outlook

-Create a list-based signature (bulk signature) with Secure Exchanges in Outlook Classic
+How do I create a list-based signature (bulk signature) with Secure Exchanges in Outlook Classic?

 Step 1 – Prepare the CSV file

-Your CSV file must contain three columns, in this order:
+The CSV file contains the list of signatories.
+Each line represents one person.
+Your file must contain three columns, in this exact order:

 1. Email